Looking into some of Joe Marshall's historical participation in Rebol, he speaks about Rebol 1.0 having "continuations" and "tail calls".

 If tail calls were done with another construct--e.g. something like RERUN--that function would also need to be specialized with this knowledge.
 It's cheaper to just piggy back on what RETURN already knows and make it a refinement.

-As for why it has to take a GET-WORD! vs. plain WORD! for the function to invoke...this is due to RETURN not taking its first argument quoted.
+As for why it has to take a trailing-slash PATH! vs. plain WORD! for the function to invoke...this is due to RETURN not taking its first argument literally.
 So it's too late to intercept the mechanics of the call once an evaluation is run.
 RETURN would receive the product of the call.

-It winds up looking fairly natural, because the RUN construct runs a function that gathers its arguments inline:
+It winds up looking fairly natural, because the RUN construct runs a function that gathers its arguments inline does the same thing:

 == [a b c [d e]]